taurusilver7/insight/README.md

 Create an upload middleware, which checks/create a storage location, encrpyts the filename, apply filters to the filetype and upload the image to the storage.

+Create a author update controller function, with a validation dto for the update fields.

 ## Running via Docker

 To run Insight via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`